IGPenguin/mobile-toolkit/README.md

 * Wipe internal storage (/mnt/sdcard directory) and delete all third-party apps

 ### 🐁 apermissionreset
-* Revoke ALL runtime permissions for ALL (even system) apps
+* Revoke ALL GRANTED runtime permissions for ALL apps
+	* You'll have to handle permission requests upon opening almost any app

 ### 🛍 agoogleplay
 * `agoogleplay "Dummy App"` Search for "Dummy App" on Google Play